ZWave-Remote

 Since I’ve added it I haven’t had a single problem.
 No signal loss or delays and the corresponding light comes on and goes off immediately.
 It’s also nice to know that I can now reliably control this light via Indigo.

-One thought on “GE 45631 Z-Wave Wireless Keypad Controller”
+One response to “GE 45631 Z-Wave Wireless Keypad Controller”